oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Introduction
 ------------

-The program instrumentation APIs provide a basic framework for low-level profiling of device programs for tools, by allowing direct instrumentation of those programs.
-These capabilities, in combination with those already provided, in combination with API tracing, are enough for more advanced frameworks to be developed independently.
+The program instrumentation APIs provide tools a basic framework for low-level profiling of device kernels, by allowing direct instrumentation of those programs.
+These capabilities, in combination with those already provided, and in combination with API tracing, are sufficient for more advanced frameworks to be developed.

 There are two types of instrumentation available: